mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Commands which interact with the data Red has about you.
+Commands which interact with the data Edu has about you.

 More information can be found in the :doc:`End User Data Documentation.<../red_core_data_statement>`